 In science –part of the work of understanding- we are still learning to understand the ‘laws’ of the universe.
 Johannes Kepler, a 17th C scientist and mathematician said “those laws are within the grasp of the human mind.
 God wanted us to recognise them by creating us after his own image so we could share in his own thoughts.”

 One of the things we now understand is that all the order at the big level of atoms up to galaxies is intricately connected to a chaotic realm of quantum physics.
 Bara – ordered creation, out of tohu wabohu – the wild.

 Being in God’s image is, in part, fulfilled by continuing the work of creating.
 Our human vocation is to join in with the work of ordering, cherishing, understanding, and celebrating all things.
 Wow!

 P.S.
 (Work is not the end of the story.)
 There is a seventh day in the pattern of this creation story: a day of rest.

-Work and rest, order and uncontained abundance.
-Like the poetic but ununiformed patterns of the text itself all the moving energy of the chaotic tohu wabohu (formless and empty, wild and waste) waters and darkness becomes a part of the ordered pattern of the life-filled abundant world.
+Work and rest.
+Order and uncontained abundance.
+Like the poetic but ununiformed patterns of the text itself, all the moving energy of the chaotic tohu wabohu (formless and empty, wild and waste) waters and darkness becomes a part of the ordered pattern of the life-filled abundant world.

 The day of rest is not a day of doing nothing.
 Rest is the play and celebration that remind us that God’s founding for the world is very good.
 In Genesis chapter 3 we find that our vocation to work has been bent and warped – it becomes cursed, and rest becomes hard to find.
 But God founded rhythms of grace: of work and rest, order and freedom, from the beginning.
-Our work – valuing, understanding, cultivating, and continuing to create – goes with our rest – the play and celebration that remind us of the good ways of God’s creation.
+Our work – cherishing, understanding, cultivating, and continuing to create – goes with our rest which is the play and celebration that remind us of the good ways of God’s creation.
 It is in our rest as well as our work that we show God’s image to the world.